 The moment you suspect your employer isn’t paying the overtime wages you believe the law entitles you to, act to protect your rights.
 Allies are available to help you talk to your employer, understand your options, and take legal action in pursuit of wages that are legally yours.
 If you aren’t sure what to do, contact our firm for advice.
 We can give you tailored solutions based on your situation.
 In the meantime, here are a few general steps we recommend you take:

-Feel free to contact Florin Gray Bouzas Owens, at any stage in the legal process.
+Feel free to contact Florin Gray Bouzas Owens, LLC at any stage in the legal process.
 Whether you’re still unsure if your employer owes you unpaid overtime wages or you’ve already tried and failed to get the wages you’re owed through a Department of Labor complaint, we can help.
-Our lawyers will immediately step in, take over your case, and gear your claim toward top results.
-We’ve helped dozens of employees in Florida get the wages the law entitles them to have.
+Our unpaid overtime attorneys will immediately step in, take over your case, and gear your claim toward top results.
+We’ve helped dozens of employees in Tampa, Florida get the wages the law entitles them to have.

 It is important to note here that an employer cannot simply change a person’s title in order to exempt that person from overtime requirements.
 Your employer can call you an administrator from here to eternity, but if you spend your entire day filing papers and serving your boss coffee, you are not exempt.
 This exemption depends on your duties and on your exercise of autonomy in making decisions.
 To be exempt as an administrator you must have the authority to make independent decisions that affect the operations of the business without immediate supervision or direction of a superior.

 Below are some (but not all) of the duties that define an administrator, according to the FSLA: